 On Columbus Day 1999, the historic structure was raised from its foundation and relocated to a safe location, several hundred feet away.
 The building now has displays of photographs and artifacts that tell the story of White Mills and its residents.

 The Dorflinger Factory Cutting Shop and Office building are privately owned and operated.
 They house two important collections of glass and many of the tools used in the glass making and cutting processes.

-Page 2 of 2 - This is the second year it has hosted this antique show.
+This is the second year it has hosted this antique show.
 Proceeds from the show will benefit the Ritz Theatre, Dorflinger Glass Museum and the Hawley Public Library.

 Volunteers from the Dorflinger-Suydam Wildlife Sanctuary will be available at the antique show on Saturday to sign up new members for the Sanctuary.
 Anyone who joins the Sanctuary that day will receive free admission to the glass museum and worker’s house.